-How To Build a Gutter Garden: DIY Guide
+How To Build A Gutter Garden: DIY Guide

-Sometimes in an urban environment having your own garden can become tricky if you lack the proper space.
+But, sometimes in an urban environment having your own garden can become tricky if you lack the proper space.
 Thankfully, a gutter garden is the perfect solution for people looking to bring nature and growth into their home.
 It takes up very little space, it's easy to build, and it's one of the simplest gardens to maintain.

 Let's Make It

 - Drill Gun

 - Indoor/Outdoor Silicone Caulking Gun

 - Gutter Nails

 The first thing to do when creating a gutter garden is to create drainage holes along the base.
 Using a ⅜ inch drill bit, space each hole out by approximately 8 inches from end to end.